Skip to main content

 2. In the left sidebar, click API keys

-4. Copy the API key once it’s generated
+4. Copy the API key once generated

 Connect in 4MINDS